mecid/mecid.github.io/_posts/2019-06-12-understanding-property-wrappers-in-swiftui.md

 }
 ```

 Here we have *PodcastPlayer* class which we share between the screens of our app.
-Every screen has to show floating pause button in the case when the app is playing a podcast episode. *SwiftUI* tracks changes on *ObservableObject* with the help of *@Published* property wrapper, when property marked as *@Published* changes *SwiftUI* rebuilds the view.
+Every screen has to show floating pause button in the case when the app is playing a podcast episode. *SwiftUI* tracks the changes on *ObservableObject* with the help of *@Published* property wrapper, and as soon as a property marked as *@Published* changes *SwiftUI* rebuild all *Views* bound to that *PodcastPlayer* object.
+Here we use *@ObservedObject Property Wrapper* to bind our *EpisodesView* to *PodcastPlayer* class

 ```swift
 struct EpisodesView: View {